About Randolph

 Criminal Records

 The criminal records system in Charlotte County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Charlotte County Sheriff's Office and the Virginia State Police are the primary agencies responsible for maintaining these records.
 Residents can conduct background checks through the Virginia State Police, which provides access to statewide criminal history information.
-The Virginia Bureau of Investigation offers additional resources for background checks and criminal record inquiries.
+The Virginia State Police offers additional resources for background checks and criminal record inquiries.

 Vital Records

 Randolph residents in need of vital records, such as birth certificates, death certificates, or marriage licenses, should contact the Charlotte County Registrar's Office, located at 159 David Bruce Avenue.
-This office, part of the Virginia Department of Health, maintains comprehensive records for the county and can provide certified copies of these important documents.
+This office, part of the Virginia Department of Health, maintains records for the county and can provide certified copies of these important documents.
 Individuals can visit the office in person, call (434) 542-5104, or access select records online through the state's vital records portal.

 For those researching their family history or needing to obtain copies of older vital records, the Charlotte County Courthouse also houses an archive of these documents that can be accessed by contacting the circuit court clerk.